What is the primary difference between a genotype and a phenotype... | Channels for Pearson+

 1

-Understand that 'genotype' refers to the genetic makeup of an organism, which includes the specific alleles or genes it carries.
+Begin by defining the term 'genotype'.
+Genotype refers to the genetic makeup of an organism, which includes the specific alleles inherited from the parents.
+It is essentially the organism's complete set of genes.

-Recognize that 'phenotype' refers to the observable characteristics or traits of an organism, such as its physical appearance, behavior, and biochemical properties.
+Next, define the term 'phenotype'.
+Phenotype refers to the observable traits or characteristics of an organism, such as its physical appearance, behavior, and biochemical properties.
+These traits result from the interaction of the genotype with the environment.

-Acknowledge that the phenotype is influenced by both the genotype and environmental factors, meaning that the same genotype can result in different phenotypes under different environmental conditions.
+Understand the relationship between genotype and phenotype.
+The genotype provides the blueprint for the phenotype, but the phenotype is the actual expression of traits that can be observed.
+Environmental factors can influence how certain genes are expressed, affecting the phenotype.

-Differentiate between the two by noting that while the genotype is the underlying genetic code, the phenotype is the expression of that code in conjunction with environmental influences.
+Clarify the misconception that genotype is the physical expression of traits.
+This is incorrect; genotype is the genetic code, while phenotype is the physical expression of traits.

-Remember that the correct distinction is: Genotype refers to the genetic makeup of an organism, while phenotype refers to the observable traits.
+Recognize that the statement 'Genotype is influenced by environmental factors, while phenotype is solely determined by genes' is incorrect.
+In reality, phenotype is influenced by both genetic factors (genotype) and environmental factors.

 Watch next